“An intimate, classy little hotel near the Musée d'Orsay, decorated with flair and finesse”

 - Concierge Service

-The 5 Classic Rooms have the smallest price tag, due to their compact size and less accessible fifth-floor location.
-Slightly more spacious are the Club Rooms (where we happily laid our heads), while the Deluxe Rooms are the top choice for space and comfort.
-Regardless of the room, good quality beds and crisp white linens will ensure you sleep well.
+The 6 Classic Rooms have the smallest price tag due to their compact size.
+Slightly more spacious are the Club Rooms (where we happily laid our heads), though the bathrooms are quite small.
+The Deluxe Rooms are the top choice for a little more space and comfort, and come with extra perks like Nespresso machines.

-Some of the rooms can interconnect to create space for 4-5 people, and all rooms now come with air-conditioning, WiFi and a flatscreen TV, as well as a minibar and a safe.
-Black and white tiled bathrooms generally have showers only - there are a couple with bathtubs but you'll have to request this specifically if it's a key factor for you.
+All rooms feature complimentary smartphones for your stay, and come with air-conditioning, WiFi and a TV, as well as a minibar and safe.
+Black and white tiled bathrooms feature L’Occitane toiletries and generally have showers only - there are a couple with bathtubs but you'll have to request this specifically if it's a key factor for you.

 - Air conditioning